| | | | | | | | | | |

 • Salt, just a touch, brings everything together.

-• Sugar doesn’t make the noodles taste sweet, instead marrying exquisitely with the powerful savory notes.
+• Sugar doesn’t make the noodles taste sweet, instead marrying exquisitely with the powerful savoury notes.

 • Spring onion adds much-needed garlicky greens to the recipe.
 Chinese garlic chives are the authentic option, but spring onion (or scallions, to my U.S. readers) are a wonderful substitute.

 For a genuine takeaway-style taste, use a pinch of Ajinomoto or MSG.
 Most Chinese restaurants use the ingredient, so if it feels like something is lacking, it’s probably the fact you haven’t added MSG.
 Despite common misconceptions, MSG isn’t generally harmful to our health.
-It’s just pure umami flavor — but I love the flavor of these noodles even without the added seasoning.
+It’s just pure umami flavour — but I love the flavour of these noodles even without the added seasoning.

 Plain Chow Mein Allergens and Substitutions